7 MIN READ

 With every new encounter, you are evaluated and yet another person's impression of you is formed.
-These first impression can be nearly impossible to reverse or undo, making those first encounters extremely important, for they set the tone for all the relationships that follows.
+These first impressions can be nearly impossible to reverse or undo, and they often set the tone for the relationship that follows.

-So, whether they are in your career or social life, it's important to know how to create a good first impression.
+So, it's essential that you know how to create a great first impression.
 This article provides some useful tips to help you do this.

-Someone you are meeting for the first time is not interested in your "good excuse" for running late.
-Plan to arrive a few minutes early.
-And allow flexibility for possible delays in traffic or taking a wrong turn.
-Arriving early is much better that arriving late, hands down, and is the first step in creating a great first impression.
+Someone you are meeting for the first time will not be interested in your "good excuse" for running late.
+Plan to arrive a few minutes early, and allow flexibility for possible delays in traffic or taking a wrong turn.
+Arriving early is much better that arriving late, and is the first step toward creating a great first impression.

 Of course physical appearance matters.
-The person you are meeting for the first time does not know you and your appearance is usually the first clue he or she has to go on.
+The person you are meeting for the first time doesn't know you, so your appearance is usually the first clue he or she has to go on.

-But it certainly does not mean you need to look like a model to create a strong and positive first impression.
+But, don't worry!
+This doesn't mean that you need to look like a model to create a strong and positive first impression.
 (Unless you are interviewing with your local model agency, of course!)

 No. The key to a good impression is to present yourself appropriately.